 Watch Out for Inedible Conifer Trees:

-There are a few conifer trees which are different from the others in a critical way.
+There are a few conifer trees that are different from the others in a critical way.
 They are poisonous!
 In your hunt for pine cones, be sure to avoid these pine trees which have poisonous needles or bark:

 - Yew trees have straight needles that are flat and round and feather out; They also produce berry-looking structures not cones.
-While they are not true pines and favored as popular garden plants, the seeds of the Yew are mildly toxic to both humans and domestic animals.
+While they are not true pines and are favored as popular garden plants, the seeds of the Yew are mildly toxic to both humans and domestic animals.

 - Norfolk Island Pine is a conifer but not a true pine found on Norfolk Island in the South Pacific Ocean.
 It has been observed to cause medical distress in animals if ingested and there is a potential for skin irritation if handled with bare hands.